ClownsharkBatwing/RES4LYF/README.md

 # RES4LYF

 At the heart of this repository is the "ClownsharKSampler", which was specifically designed to support both rectified flow and probability flow models.
-It features 28 different selectible samplers all available in both ODE or SDE modes with 20 noise types, 6 noise scaling modes, and options for implicit Runge-Kutta sampling refinement steps.
-Several new samplers are implemented, including RES_3S, RES_3M, and RES_2M.
-Additionally, img2img capabilities include both latent image guidance or unsampling/resampling (via rectified noise inversion, a form of latent image guidance).
+It features 40 different selectible samplers (30 explicit, 7 fully implicit, 3 diagonally implicit) all available in both ODE or SDE modes with 20 noise types, 7 noise scaling modes, and options for implicit Runge-Kutta sampling refinement steps.
+Several new explicit samplers are implemented, most notably RES_2M, RES_3S, and RES_5S.
+Additionally, img2img capabilities include both latent image guidance and unsampling/resampling (via new forms of rectified noise inversion).

 A particular emphasis of this project has been to facilitate modulating parameters vs. time, which can facilitate large gains in image quality from the sampling process.
 To this end, a wide variety of sigma, latent, and noise manipulation nodes are included.